wiseman-timelord/LlmCppPsAgent/README.md

 2) Already has temp implemented in title of engine, when interaction done, must try and re-integrate so people can see updated information about temps, as I feel this is important, additionally would ideally involve freezing of areas of text on the display.
 Researching into shell enhancements.

 ### DESCRIPTION:
-The "LlmCppPsBot" is a sophisticated PowerShell application that integrates GGUF-based models into a dual-window interface on contemporary Windows platforms.
+The "LlmCppPs-Bot" is a sophisticated PowerShell application that integrates GGUF-based models into a dual-window interface on contemporary Windows platforms.
 Specifically, the, "window_1" and "window_2", scripts are launched independently via batch, with "window_1" dedicated to the engine's operations and "window_2" offering a seamless chat interface.
 The program leverages ".ENV" file for environment configurations, ensuring adaptability and ease of setup.
 Additionally, a standalone batch "configuration" is incorporated, streamlining the process of hardware configuration and facilitating the download of essential libraries.
 This design ensures a robust and user-friendly experience for those interacting with the GGUF models.

 ### INTERFACE:
 * Window_1, note llm is smaller than free VRam, so it choses GPU...